 3 – Delete a selected object.

 4 – Open the tools panel.
-The panel has two sections: Building and Auxiliary.
+The panel has two sections: Building and Auxiliaries.
 The first one includes tools for adding wall panels, niches and openings.
-Auxiliary contains tools to add guide lines, blocks of text and dimensions.
+Auxiliaries contains tools to add guide lines, blocks of text and dimensions.

 4.1 – Building tools.